Zorawar (tank): Challenges at high altitudes

-India's armoured inventory consists of main battle tanks like the T-72, T-90, Arjun Mk1 and Arjun Mk1A which weigh within the range 43-68 t and have a lower power to weight ratio which is unsuitable for deployment in high-altitude regions like Ladakh.
+India's armoured inventory consists of main battle tanks like the T-72M1, T-90S, Arjun Mk1 and Arjun Mk1A which weigh within the range 43-68 t and have a lower power to weight ratio which is unsuitable for deployment in high-altitude regions like Ladakh.
 By 2021, the Indian Army had deployed a squadron of 12 T-90 tanks as well as a K9 Vajra-T-equipped artillery regiment during the conflict.
 By 2023, over 90 tanks and 330 BMP-2s were deployed to the region.
 But the rarefied air, lower air pressure reduces the effectiveness of conventional armoured fighting vehicles (like MBT, IFV or Self-propelled Howitzer) in such regions which face logistical and operational challenges.
 Such deployments required design changes and additional logistics pressures.
 In fact, the vehicles needed to switch on engine for up to 30 minutes every two to three hours to prevent engine freezing.

 Armoured vehicle require specific design modifications to operate at such regions.
 Such operational demands could easily fulfilled by light tanks.
 The PLAGF had deployed their Type 15 light tanks in the Ladakh region during the standoff for this reason.
+Furthermore the chinese have Type 63A-II, Type 63-II, Type 62G, ZBD-5 and ZBD-04A.

 The lack of an equivalent light tank led the Indian Army to initiate a new Indian Light Tank programme which resulted in Project Zorawar under the patronage of Lieutenant general Karanbir Singh Brar, who was the Director General of Armoured Corps during the development of this tank, who also led the Trial Team of first T-72 Tanks to Ladakh in 1987.
 The tank is to be amphibious, airlift capable and also suitable for marshy and riverine terrain due to reduced nominal ground pressure.

 Namesake

 The project is named after General Zorawar Singh Kahluria, who led the 1841 Military Expedition to Mount Kailash and Lake Manasarovar during the Dogra–Tibetan War.
-He is referred to by historians as the conqueror of Ladakh and Tibet for his conquests of several kingdoms in the harsh Himalaya mountains terrain.
+He is referred to by historians as the conqueror of Ladakh and Tibet for his conquests of several kingdoms in the harsh conditions of the Himalayas.